samonzeweb/argononefan/README.md

 ## Tested on...

-I created this for my personnal use, and only tested on a Raspberry Pi 4 using Ubuntu 19.10 (arm64).
+I created this for my personnal use, and only tested on a Raspberry Pi 4 using :

-As the code use [gobot](https://gobot.io/) to access I2C device, it should run on other compatible OS.
+* Ubuntu 19.10 (arm64).
+* Raspbian (arm32, based on Debian Buster).

 The deploy part is rather *quick & dirty*.
 But it works.

 ## Build and install

-To build, and install the tools (including starting service) :
+To build, and install the tools (including starting adjustfan daemon) :

 ```
 make